Všechny případové studie

 How to set up Freelo perfectly for an accounting company?

-The accounting company must tailor this to its client.
-Since I've seen some comments, every accountant would like to download the template from you and have as little work to do as possible.
-In my opinion, the universal template cannot be downloaded.
-It must always be tailored to the client.
-The accounting firm should be maximally inspired by other templates, but it should be done your way anyway.
+The accounting firm has to tailor it to their client.
+From what I've seen some of the comments, every accountant would like to download the template already from you and have as little work as possible.
+I don't think a universal template can be downloaded.
+It always has to be tailored to the client.
+At most, an accounting firm should take inspiration from other templates, but ultimately do it their own way anyway.

 Do you miss anything in Freelo?

-We are missing the function of a recurring task that would be created without completing the original task.
-Example for a client: The "Post Bank March" task, where we miss the completion of the last subtask, because it is waiting for the client to deliver the last document.
-Before he adds, we already need the recurring task of "Post Bank April" to be created, and we do not want to delete the bank in March, when it is not yet completely finished. 😉
+We are missing the repeat task feature, which would be created without the original task being completed.
+Example for a client: task ”Post March Bank", where we are missing to complete the last subtask because we are waiting for the client to deliver the last document.
+By the time he delivers it, we already need the repeat task ”Post Bank April" to be created and we don't want to delete the March bank when it is not completely done yet. 😉

 For now, we have to solve this with templates, where we will add the April bank ourselves.